kebairia/kvmcli/README.md

 kvmcli --info
 ```

-If you want to use another file as a reference, use the `-f` or `--file` flag:
+If you want to use another file as a reference, use the `-f` or `--file` option:

 ```sh